Fujifilm: 21st century

-The new millennium witnessed the rapid spread of digital technology, and demand for photographic films plunged in line with the growing popularity of digital cameras.
-In response, Fuji Photo implemented management reforms aimed at drastic transformation of its business structures.
-Even as early as the 1980s, the company had foreseen the switch from film to digital, so "it developed a three-pronged strategy: to squeeze as much money out of the film business as possible, to prepare for the switch to digital and to develop new business lines."
-While both film manufacturers recognized this fundamental change, Fuji Photo adapted to this shift much more successfully than Eastman Kodak (which filed for bankruptcy in January 2012).
-Fuji Photo's diversification efforts also succeeded while Kodak's had failed; furthermore Kodak built up a large but barely profitable digital camera business that was undone quickly by smartphone cameras.

-In March 2006, Noritsu and Fuji announced a strategic alliance for Noritsu to manufacture all of Fuji's photofinishing hardware, such as minilabs.
-Each company produces its own software for the minilabs.
+In March 2006, Noritsu and Fuji announced a strategic alliance for Noritsu to manufacture all of Fuji's photofinishing hardware, such as mini labs.
+Each company produces its own software for the mini labs.

 On September 19, 2006, Fujifilm announced plans to establish a holding company, Fujifilm Holdings Corp.
 Fujifilm and Fuji Xerox would become subsidiaries of the holding company.
 A representative of the company reconfirmed its commitment to film, which accounts for 3% of sales.

 On January 31, 2018, Fujifilm announced that it would acquire a 50.1% controlling stake in Xerox for US$6.1 billion, which will be amalgamated into its existing Fuji Xerox business.
 The deal was subsequently dropped after intervention by activist investors Carl Icahn and Darwin Deason.
 In late 2019, Fujifilm announced its acquisition of Xerox's 25% stake in the 57-year-old joint venture, Fuji Xerox.

 In December 2019, Fujifilm acquired Hitachi's diagnostic imaging business for US$1.63 billion.

 Amid the 2020 COVID-19 pandemic, one of Fujifilm Toyama Chemical drugs, i.e. favipiravir, an antiviral commercially named Avigan, is being considered as a possible treatment for the virus, after having been approved by China, Russia, and Indonesia authorities by June 2020.

 In June 2020, Fujifilm announced a US$928 million investment to a Denmark-based biologics production facility, which it acquired from Biogen a year earlier for around US$890 million, to double the manufacturing capacity.
 A tape cartridge using strontium ferrite that could store up to 400TB was showcased by Fujifilm in the late same month.